Teaching and Learning Resource Center

 • The source that was copied from is not within the included databases.

-• The student paraphrased another's work sufficiently so that it did not match the original source, but did not cite the original source anywhere in his or her written work
+• The student paraphrased another's work sufficiently so that it did not match the original source, but did not cite the original source anywhere in his or her written work.

 Communicate Expectations Effectively

-Create trust
+Create trust.

-Make sure students understand what it means for their work to be submitted to OriginalityCheck.
-Talk in class about the Originality Report and how the Originality Report score will be used in your course, even if it's also written in your syllabus.
-As an instructor, you have a choice in how you present the message: do you want your students to view the Originality Check as a useful tool that helps them grow as writers and scholars, or do you want to use it as a punitive tool?
+Make sure students understand what it means for their work to be submitted to SimilarityCheck.
+Talk in class about the Similarity Report and how the Similarity Report score will be used in your course, even if it's also written in your syllabus.

-Take advantage of the reports as a learning opportunity
+Use the reports as a learning opportunity.

-• Create separate Assignments for draft submissions and final submissions - Giving students the option to submit a draft through Turnitin before submitting their final paper provides an opportunity to discuss research and citation techniques.
+• Create separate Assignments for draft submissions and final submissions.
+Giving students the option to submit a draft through Turnitin before submitting their final paper provides an opportunity to discuss research and citation techniques.
 You might then require students to schedule an appointment to review their draft.

 Sample Syllabus Statements